tmtaybah/dotfiles/README.md

-**Just my basic dotfiles along with some installation scripts that make my life easier when I'm switching to a new machine or doing a clean install.**
+**Just my basic dotfiles along with some installation scripts that make my life easier when I'm moving to a new machine or doing a clean install.**

+---
 ### Next Steps
----
 * automatic installation of brew

 * add installation of ipython & jupyter